custom-components/sensor.avanza_stock/README.md

 Note: This automation could be further improved by looping over all sensors and checking if their entity_id starts with `sensor.avanza_stock_` and then extract the information.

 ## Changelog
+* 0.0.8 - Ignore dividend if amount is zero, add resources.json and manfiest.json
 * 0.0.7 - Changed to async setup
 * 0.0.6 - Make sure dividend payment date has not passed
 * 0.0.5 - Add dividends information